Central Oregon shines in the wintertime, when snow covers Cascade Range forests and mountain peaks between late October and April.

 After a day of shopping, skiing, or admiring our murals, there’s no better way to unwind than over dinner and drinks at acclaimed restaurants in Central Oregon.

-Wherever you go, you’ll find fresh, local fare at food cart pods (many of which offer indoor seating and cozy fire pits for lazy winter hangs), casual eateries (where beloved chefs whip up a globetrotting menu of international fare), and upscale establishments (many of which are known for incorporating seasonal ingredients in their inventive dishes).
+You’ll find fresh, local fare at food cart pods (many of which offer indoor seating and cozy fire pits for lazy winter hangs), casual eateries (where chefs whip up a globetrotting menu of international fare), and upscale establishments (many of which build inventive dishes around seasonal ingredients).

-Our mixologists are no slouch, either, putting together creative cocktails at chic lounges, bistros, and bars around the region; learn more about bars in Central Oregon to start planning a memorable night out.
+Our mixologists are no slouch, either, putting together creative cocktails at lounges, bistros, and bars around the region; start planning a memorable night out with our guide to bars in Central Oregon.